Skip to content

 The Visa Bulletin publishes two charts each month.
 The Final Action Dates chart tells you when the U.S. government can actually issue a green card — your priority date must be earlier than the listed cutoff.
 The Dates for Filing chart is earlier and lets you file Form I-485 (adjustment of status) before your priority date is fully current, provided USCIS has chosen to accept filings against this chart for the month.

-For April 2026, USCIS is accepting employment-based adjustment filings against the Dates for Filing chart.
+For July 2026, USCIS is accepting employment-based adjustment filings against the Final Action Dates chart.
 This can change month to month — always confirm against uscis.gov/visabulletininfo before filing.

 Priority date basics